What to do with sirloin tips?

 - The sirloin tip is a lean horseshoe shaped cut that is economical, can be used to make cutlets (fast fry), stir-fry, kabobs, stew, cube steak and many cookbooks will have sirloin tip steak recipes because of its many uses.
 Because it is very lean, it can be dry and chewy, it should be a marinating steak

-How do I cook the perfect sirloin steak?
+How do you cook thin tip steak?

-How do you make sirloin steak tender?
+How do you tenderize sirloin tip steak thin?

 To properly tenderize a steak, lay the steak out on a plate and cover each side with approximately 1 teaspoon of kosher/sea salt before cooking.
 Use your fingers to gently work the salt granules into the surface, breaking down the fibers of the meat.
 (For even more flavor, add crushed garlic to the salt.)